Melpomene (1815 ship): Career

 Melpomene first appeared in Lloyd's Register (LR) with Vidal, owner, and trade Lynn–London.
 It did not gave the name of her owner, noting only that she was owned in London.
 Her next voyage was to Philadelphia.

 In 1813 the British East India Company (EIC) had lost its monopoly on the trade between Britain and India.
 British ships were then free to sail to India, the Indian Ocean, or the East Indies under a license from the EIC.

 Fate

-Heavy seas took was Melpomene's mast and caused extensive damage on 24 April 1833 as Melpomene was on a voyage from the Clyde to Quebec City.
+Heavy seas took Melpomene's mast and caused extensive damage on 24 April 1833 as Melpomene was on a voyage from the Clyde to Quebec City.
 Her crew abandoned her three days later; Isabella rescued them.